bcgov/nr-rfc-grib-copy/readme.md

 Once the image is running check the healthz end point

-# Remote job trigger
+# Testing Remote job trigger / Manual Trigger

-the following is an example of calling a github action that has a remote_workflow execution type defined for it:
+The following is an example of calling a github action that has a remote_workflow execution type defined for it:

 curl -H "Accept: application/vnd.github.everest-preview+json" \